semantic-foxes/dnlp_ss23/README.md

-In addition to optimizing objective functions for the three tasks directly, we implement two alternative training methods, aiming to improve the quality of embeddings (e.g., the problem of 'anisotropy', see <https://aclanthology.org/D19-1006.pdf>).
+In addition to optimizing objective functions for the three tasks directly, we implement two alternative training methods, aiming to improve the quality of embeddings (e.g., the problem of 'anisotropy', see [Ethayarajh K.](https://aclanthology.org/D19-1006.pdf).

 The alternative training methods can be turned on using the config option `train_mode`.